sgra64/cs4bigdata/E_recursion/README.md

-# Assignment E: Recursion &nbsp; (<span style="color:red">12 Pts</span>)
+# Assignment E: Recursive Problem Solving &nbsp; (<span style="color:red">13 Pts + 4 Extra Pts</span>)

-Recursion is not just a function calling itself, it is a way of thinking about problems that can be split into simple cases and remaining sub-problems and ways to combine solutions returned from sub-problem recursion with the simple case.
+Recursion is not just a function calling itself, it is a way of thinking about problems that can be split into simple cases and remaining sub-problems that are smaller and ways to combine solutions returned from recursing on sub-problems with the simple case.

-Recursive problem solving follows these steps:
+Recursive problem solving follows four steps:
 1. Return a trivial solution for a trivial case (e.g. value `0` for an empty list).
 1. Split the problem into a simple case (e.g. a first element) and a remaining, small sub-problem (e.g. the remaining list with the first element removed).